 Like the CIRP First-Year Survey, the Beginning College Survey of Student Engagement collects data about entering college students' high school academic and co-curricular experiences, as well as their expectations for participating in educationally purposeful activities during the first college year.
-We administered the BCSSE in 2010 as an alternative to CIRP.
+It is designed to be paired with the NSSE administration at the end of the first year.
+We first administered the BCSSE in 2010 as an alternative to CIRP.

-The National Survey of Student Engagement provides participating institutions a variety of reports that compare their students' responses with those of students at comparison institutions.
-This survey collects information about student participation in programs and activities, the nature of coursework, and student perceptions of growth and the college environment.
-The results provide a view of how our undergraduates spend their time and what they gain from attending Luther.
+Administered by the Indiana University Center for Postsecondary Research, the National Survey of Student Engagement (NSSE) provides participating institutions a variety of reports that compare their students' responses with those of students at self-selected groups of comparison institutions.
+Through its student survey, The College Student Report, NSSE annually collects information at hundreds of four-year colleges and universities about student participation in programs and activities that institutions provide for their learning and personal development.
+The results provide an estimate of how undergraduates spend their time and what they gain from attending college.

 The Faculty Survey of Student Engagement is designed to complement the National Survey of Student Engagement (NSSE).
 The faculty version focuses on faculty perceptions of how often students engage in different activities; the importance faculty place on various areas of learning and development; the nature and frequency of faculty-student interactions; and how faculty members organize their time, both in and out of the classroom.